 - Head congestion

-So what is the root cause of sinus infections?
-According to researchers, most cases of chronic sinusitis are not triggered by infection, but are actually triggered by fungus.
+According to researchers, most cases of chronic sinusitis are not triggered by infection but are actually triggered by fungus.
 Of the 1.5 million fungus species that exist, we have classified only 75,000 of them.
-Of the 75,000 only 300 are known pathogens to man.
+Of the 75,000, only 300 are known pathogens to man.
 Some make two – some make 12 poisons.
-Some are toxic to man through the liver, the kidneys, the bones and just about anywhere in the human body.
+Some are toxic to man through the liver, the kidneys, the bones, and just about anywhere in the human body.

-Orian Truss, MD, in his seminal work The Missing Diagnosis, argued that fungal infections may be at the root of many refractory ailments like stress, fatigue, depression, pain, and especially autoimmune conditions.
+Orian Truss, MD, in his seminal work The Missing Diagnosis, argued that fungal infections might be at the root of many refractory ailments like stress, fatigue, depression, pain, and especially autoimmune conditions.

 A.V.
 Costantini, MD, former director of the World Health Organization Mycotoxin Collaborating Center at the University of Freiburg, Germany, has written a series of books on fungal bionics claiming that many degenerative diseases of mankind are caused by fungal mycotoxins in the body (from the fungus organism) or fungal mycotoxins in our food supply through moldy grains and other contamination.

 According to a Mayo Clinic study, as much as 99 percent of people suffering from chronic sinusitis are “fungal sensitized,” meaning they have immune responses triggered by inhaled fungal organisms.